visualive/va-simple-basic-auth/README.md

 ## Description

 Simply activate the plugin, can set up a basic auth to management screen.
+Authentication information of Basic authentication is your user name and password of WordPress.
 This plugin the very simple.

 ## Installation